Previous chapter | Index | Next chapter

 Mo Xuanyu was sitting atop the tall wall surrounding the estate.
 He had washed his face of the makeup, though some white powder remained at his hairline, and was watching them intently.

-Without anything to hide him, it was even easier to place him as omega.
+Without anything to hide him, it was even easier to place him as kunze.
 His features were very fine, much finer than Madam Mo’s, and he was shorter than her as well.
 Almost delicate in appearance.
 His honey-like scent sweetened every breath that Sizhui took.
 “May I see?” he asked Lan Jingyi, gesturing to the half-finished flag he was still holding.